xavierleroy/coq2html/README.md

 ### Usage example

-Let us assume that the project [MathComp-Analysis](https://github.com/math-comp/analysis) is in the directory `analysis` and that coq2hml is installed in the directory `rocqnavi` with the following file hierarchy:
+Let us assume that the project [MathComp-Analysis](https://github.com/math-comp/analysis) is in the directory `analysis` and that the `rocqnavi` binary is installed in the directory `rocqnavi` with the following file hierarchy:
 ```tree
 .
 ├── rocqnavi/
 └── analysis/
 ```
-Then the following command generates the documentation of MathComp-Analysis:
+Then the following command generates the documentation of MathComp-Analysis [TODO: update]:
 ```console
 ../rocqnavi/rocqnavi \
   -title "MathComp-Analysis" \